- 555 University Avenue, Clinic 7, Main Floor, Black Wing

 In addition to the RCPSC stream of our training program, we offer a two-year clinical fellowship for international trainees who plan to further develop the field of paediatric infectious diseases upon return to their home countries.
 The rotations and curriculum for this two-year fellowship program are like what is described above for the RCPSC subspecialty residency program.
 Funding support generally involves sponsorship from the applicant’s home institution or government; however, there are also limited locally funded positions.

 The deadline to apply to the program is September 1 for the start of fellowship the following year July 1 (i.e. 10 months in advance).
-Applications have closed for the July 2022 fellowship cycle.
-We will begin accepting application for the July 2023 start of fellowship in February 2022.
+We are now accepting applications for July 1, 2023 start of fellowship.

 To apply to our clinical fellowship, click the button below to view our online form.

 Electives are accepted for three to six weeks in length.
 The trainee must be in their clerkship year (year three or four of training) and have completed their core paediatrics or core internal medicine rotation.
 The University of Toronto Visiting International Electives Program offers elective placements between January to June ONLY for a maximum of four weeks.
 Electives are not offered to students from international medical schools between the months of July and December.

 Resident electives are available throughout the year.
 Please email email@example.com to check availability prior to completing the application process.
 UofT residents are not required to apply through the online application system and can arrange electives directly with the program.

 Please email firstname.lastname@example.org to confirm elective availability and application requirements.
 Documents must be submitted at least 8 months in advance.